stephanenicolas/Quality-Tools-for-Android/README.md

 Here is the result in sonar :
 <img src="https://raw.github.com/stephanenicolas/Quality-Tools-for-Android/master/gfx/screenshot-sonar-emma-config.png" width=450px/>

 You may need to restart adb as root to be able to pull the emma coverage file.
-Type in a terminal :
+In a terminal, type :
 ```bash
 adb root
 ```